-A business interest which is represented by shares can be transferred simply and thus ease succession and inheritance tax planning if it is intended to transfer an interest in the business to other members of the family.
-However, the automatic annual tax savings that were available to very small businesses when incorporated a few years ago,, have mostly now been eroded by changes in legislation but for high earners.
-Especially those with potential income above the £100,000 threshold at which personal allowances are lost and/or the £150,000 threshold at which the 50% income tax rate commences, the savings can be considerable in the right circumstances.
+A business interest that is represented by shares can be transferred simply.
+Ease succession and inheritance tax planning if the intention is to transfer an interest in the business to family members.
+However, automatic annual tax savings were available to very small businesses.
+When incorporated a few years ago,, have mostly now been eroded by changes in legislation, but for high earners.
+Especially those with potential income above the £100,000 threshold at which personal allowances are lost or the £150,000 threshold at which a 50% income tax rate commences.
+The savings can be considered in the right circumstances.

-Incorporation also provides a more flexible arrangement and offers more tax planning options depending upon the levels of profit and the individual circumstances of the directors/shareholders.
-In particular the ability to take tax dividends from company profits, free of any national insurance liability, can be very attractive as can the reduced levels of taxation applied to profits retained (broadly up to £300,000 p.a.) in a company (currently 20%) compared to income tax rates (up to 50% from 6 April 2010) plus Class 4 National Insurance of 9% on profits of between £7,225 and £42,475 and thereafter at 2%.
+Transferring from sole trader to a limited company also provides a more flexible arrangement.
+Incorporation offers more tax planning options depending upon the levels of profit.
+Also on the individual circumstances of the directors/shareholders.
+In particular, the ability to take tax dividends from company profits, free of any national insurance liability, can be very attractive.
+As can the reduced levels of taxation applied to profits retained (broadly up to £300,000 p.a.) in a company (currently 20%) compared to income tax rates (up to 50% from 6 April 2010) plus Class 4 National Insurance of 9% on profits of between £7,225 and £42,475 and thereafter at 2%.

 Tax Planning Issues on Incorporation

-In particular, if the business premises are owned by the trader, it will usually be advisable not to transfer these into a limited company as there may be long term capital gains tax disadvantages in doing so.
-This is because on any subsequent sale of the property by a company there may be a double tax charge where the company has to pay corporation tax on any gain made on the sale but the directors/shareholders then have to pay personal tax as well in order to extract the relevant funds from the company.
+In particular, if the business premises are owned by the trader.
+It will usually be advised not to transfer these into a limited company as there may be long term capital gains tax disadvantages in doing so.
+This is because on any subsequent sale of the property by a company.
+There may be a double tax charge where the company has to pay corporation tax on any gain made on the sale.
+But the directors/shareholders then have to pay personal tax as well in order to extract the relevant funds from the company.

-However, this reduced 10% rate can be lost in respect of the gain on a property in these circumstances where a rent has been received from the company.
-Detailed advice will therefore be required on what the consequences of charging a rent in these circumstances might be as the rules are far from straightforward.
-At the end of the day the director(s) will have to take a view on whether it is worth foregoing the current advantages of receiving a rent against a possible long term capital gains tax disadvantage (bearing in mind that there is a £10m cap on the 10% rate, as indicated above, and that a business purchaser may not always want to acquire the building in question).
+However, this reduced 10% rate can be lost in respect of the gain on a property.
+In circumstances where rent has been received from the company.
+Detailed advice will, therefore, be required on what the consequences of charging rent in these circumstances might be as the rules are far from straightforward.
+At the end of the day, the director(s) will have to take a view on whether it is worth foregoing the current advantages of receiving a rent against a possible long term capital gains tax disadvantage (bearing in mind that there is a £10m cap on the 10% rate, as indicated above, and that a business purchaser may not always want to acquire the building in question).

-Many traders prefer to sell their goodwill to the company at full value even though this may involve some capital gains tax liability particularly if the rate is only 10%.
-Once this liability has been accounted for it should be possible in due course for the company to pay for the goodwill out of future profits with no further tax liability.
+Many traders prefer to sell their goodwill to the company at full value.
+Even though this may involve some capital gains tax liability particularly if the rate is only 10%.
+Once this liability has been accounted for.
+It should be possible for the company to pay for the goodwill out of future profits in time with no further tax liability.
 Expert advice will be required both to establish the value of the goodwill and to ascertain whether there is in fact “free goodwill” within the business that can be sold in this way.
-HM Revenue do not accept that all types of goodwill are necessarily transferable at value to a company, depending upon the type of business.
-Also tax disadvantages can arise if the value of goodwill is over estimated although with professional advice this risk can be mitigated.
+HM Revenue does not accept that all types of goodwill are necessarily transferable at a value to a company, depending upon the type of business.
+Also, tax disadvantages can arise if the value of goodwill is overestimated.
+Although with professional advice this risk can be mitigated.

-The decision to incorporate a business might be easily taken but it should be very carefully implemented so that all the above points, and others where relevant, are taken into account and dealt with in a way that creates no future tax difficulties and maximises tax planning opportunities.
-It should also be remembered that whilst there are a number of statutory tax reliefs to smooth the process of incorporation the same cannot be said for disincorporation which is a much more difficult process.
-The incorporation of a business should not therefore be undertaken without careful consideration of all the relevant issues.
+The decision to transfer a business to a limited company or partnership to a limited company might be easily taken.
+But it should be very carefully implemented so that all the above points, and others where relevant.
+They are taken into account and dealt with in a way that creates no future tax difficulties.
+Maximizes tax planning opportunities.
+It should also be remembered that there are a number of statutory tax reliefs to smooth the process of incorporation.
+The same cannot be said for disincorporation which is a much more difficult process.
+The incorporation of a business should not, therefore, be undertaken without careful consideration of all the relevant issues.